Guidance for all institutions administering the 16 to 19 bursary fund in the 2020 to 2021 academic year

 - a copy of the student’s individual assessment of actual financial need

-- evidence of payments made to the student
+- evidence of payments or support provided in-kind to the student

 For the discretionary bursary: